JacqsLabz/Sims4-Skye-Story/1-GettingStarted/00-index.md

 Not totally sure why on the dog tags or the arm, it just popped in my head that way.
 Something like: "Give her dog tags." *Why?* "Just do it" *Ok.....* "Those are her brother's dog tags, he died while serving in the military" *What?* "Ok I'm done, continue what you were doing" *Anything else you wanna share?* "Nope!" - was about how it went.

 I decided she would live in Finchwick village, at least for now.
-Using her savings (aka starter funds), she bought 5 Cobblebottom Street (accross from the bar), with the lot challenges: wild foxes & simple living.
+Using her savings (aka sims starter funds) she bought 5 Cobblebottom Street (accross from the bar), with the lot challenges: wild foxes & simple living.

 ![](05-30-22_5-23-50%C2%A0AM.png)
 First order of business: I bought a baby hen chick & named her Hannah.